vtexdocs/help-center-content/docs/announcements/en/now-your-store-can-have-up-to-50-000-coupons.md

 slug: now-your-store-can-have-up-to-50-000-coupons
 legacySlug: now-your-store-can-have-up-to-50-000-coupons
 announcementImageID: ''
-announcementSynopsisEN: 'The coupons API received an update, significantly increasing your store's coupon creation potential.'
+announcementSynopsisEN: "The coupons API received an update, significantly increasing your store's coupon creation potential."
 ---

 The coupons API was updated on __July 12__, increasing the capacity to generate coupons.
 Before the update, you could only create as few as 5,000 coupons.
 Now, you can generate up to __50,000__.